-Bychkov’s extensive discography includes Lohengrin with the WDR Symphony Orchestra Cologne, which won 2010 BBC Music Magazine Disc of the Year.
+Bychkov’s extensive discography includes Lohengrin with the WDR Symphony Orchestra Cologne (winner of the 2010 BBC Music Magazine Disc of the Year).

 News and features

 The awards, now in their third year, celebrate excellence in opera and provide bursaries for emerging talent.